Digital Signage Solutions for Small Business

 Digital signage solutions are mostly offered in two types of configurations.
 There are those who let you create playlists for your content, and those who use rules to determine when your content should play.
 Some of the more advanced solutions let you do both.
 This means you can create playlists and apply rules and tags to your content to further control how it will behave.

-Digital signage solutions that combine playlists, rule and tag-based programming features are the most sought after, as they can essentially deliver the capabilities required to tackle any project.
+Digital signage software that combines playlists, rules, and tag-based programming features is the most sought-after, as they can essentially deliver the capabilities required to tackle any project.

-This ties-in with our previous statements.
+This ties in with our previous statements.
 Small business owners can’t afford to be constantly on the phone with technical support to get their screens back online.
 Most small businesses lack the internal resources to support and maintain a complete, end-to-end digital signage solution.
-These are called on premise systems for a reason.
-The Content Management Server hardware and software is hosted at the business site.
+These are called on-premise systems for a reason.
+The Content Management Server hardware and software are hosted at the business site.
 In this scenario, the business owner is responsible for all the components of his digital signage system.
 This option requires a lot of upfront capital and a commitment to support and maintain the entire system.

-Most small business owners prefer cloud based solutions because there is no upfront capital investment required.
-Also, support and maintenance is handled by a third party so these businesses can concentrate on what they do best.
+Most small business owners prefer cloud-based solutions because there is no upfront capital investment required.
+Also, support and maintenance are handled by a third party so these businesses can concentrate on what they do best.
 The digital signage hosting provider is there to ensure the smooth operation of the back-end server and content storage.
 For many businesses, this represents the most attractive solution because there are no large upfront fees to pay.
-Just a monthly fee associated with each deployed player licence.
-As the business grows, more licences are added for an incremental fee.
+Just a monthly fee associated with each deployed player license.
+As the business grows, more licenses are added for an incremental fee.

-For many small business, cloud based solutions represent the best option.
+For many small businesses, cloud-based solutions represent the best option.

 Here’s how many small businesses leverage digital signage solutions for their operations.

-For best possible impact, screens are installed in key traffic areas such as aisle end caps, above service desks or near check-outs.
+For the best possible impact, screens are installed in key traffic areas such as aisle end caps, above service desks, or near check-outs.

-Digital signage solutions help retailers fight against online retailers by providing actionable information at the point of decision.
+Digital signage helps retailers fight against online retailers by providing actionable information at the point of decision.
 It’s become the great equalizer for many small business owners.

 Learn more about Digital Signage Software